 Why not take pity on us and send us a few cutting lists to quote on to keep us occupied 🙂

 This is the kind of thing we hope we’ll see inside our big boule, creamy yellow colouring, some pinky hues and strong grain, not much of a sap line, lots of character including flecky grey / green streaks, a real mix of knot sizes and maybe even the odd whopper to remind is that it had enormous branches as well as an enormous girth!

-Like the look of it?
+Like the look of this board?
 Have a look at Cedar boards that have already been through the kiln.